jsperrier1/openapv_tmv/README.md

 For generating package ready for distribution (default deb) execute in build directory ``cpack``,  or other formats (tgz, zip etc.) ``cpack -G TGZ``.

+## Versioning

+This project is using folowing veersioning scheme ``API_SET.MAJOR.MINOR.PATCH.``.
+It's mostly based on Semantic Versioning with addition of API_SET on first place.
+Project and library is following one common version number.

 ## License

 See [LICENSE](LICENSE) file for details.